openshift/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 What work is involved in having BMO watch additional namespaces?

-Upstream, the metal3 project is already running baremetal-operator watching multiple namespaces, so there should not be software changes required.
+Upstream, the metal3 project is already running baremetal-operator watching multiple namespaces, so there should not be software changes required to it.

+cluster-baremetal-operator needs to be updated to configure baremetal-operator differently for this use case.

 #### Centralized Machine Management